cooperpellaton/Safe/README.md

 The rest should be pretty self-explanatory.
 If you're reading this you know how something like this would work.
 Just read through [app.js](app.js) where the core of the application is defined.

 ## API
+If the type is `POST` you are expected to provide `x-www-form-urlencoded` data in a JSON blob.
+If the type is `GET` then obviously, you don't need to do anyting :smile:.

+**POST**

+- /api/doSomeML
+	- This is the method that actually runs the ML models.
+It expects for you to provide the following.
+-

+**GET**